bogdanp05/Benchmark/README.md

 make view
 ```

-to view the most recent results.
+to get violin plots of the most recent results.

 ## Clean up